You are here

 Immerse yourself in DC’s most historic neighborhood while staying at Georgetown Suites, an all-suites hotel that offers peak comfort for families.
 You’ll also be in the midst of Georgetown’s spirited dining scene, a lineup that includes the beloved Filomena Ristorante, the elegant 1789 Restaurant and waterfront locales like Sequoia, Farmers Fishers Bakers and Tony & Joe’s Seafood Place.

 There’s much to love about this Park Hyatt, from its deluxe guestrooms with American folk art touches to its indoor spa and pool.
-However, foodies will be most delighted by the on-site Blue Duck Tavern, a Michelin-starred restaurant that serves breakfast, lunch and dinner.
+However, foodies will be most delighted by the on-site Blue Duck Tavern, an award-winning restaurant that serves breakfast, lunch and dinner.
 Exquisite seasonal fare is lovingly prepared in an open kitchen.
 We highly suggest you stick around for dessert – the apple pie is pure joy.

 Named after Thomas Jefferson, this Downtown hotel is fittingly just four blocks from the White House.
 The historic locale features a Michelin-starred restaurant in Plume, which is guided by German-born Chef Ralf Schlegel.
 European-inspired dishes and a wine list boasting more than 1,300 labels make Plume one of the city’s truly premier dining experiences.
 The Jefferson also offers Quill, a haven for cocktail connoisseurs.